New to Yoga?here's what you need to know

 - Be prepared to sweat as we practice in a heated room (95 degrees).

-- Stay until the end of class but if you need to leave early, please do so quietly.
+- Stay until the end of class.
+If you need to leave early, please let your teacher know in advance and make your quiet exit before final rest.

 - Want to save time?
 Fill out our liability form now and bring it with you to your first class***.